CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 **Run**

+Edit the `.env` file to specify

+- whether you want to run on `cpu` or `gpu` with the `CPU_OR_GPU` variable.
-Edit the `.env` to specify the local directories to mount the project code, data, and outputs.
+- the local directories to mount the project code, data, and outputs.
   These are specified by the `LOCAL_*_DIR` variables.
   By default, they are set to the project directory on your machine.

 Then you can:

-- Start the service container with
+- Start the development container with
     ```bash
-    make up
+    ./template up
     ```
-  This will start a container in the background for your service.
+  This will start a container running the development image in the background.
   It has an entrypoint that installs the project, checking that the code directory has correctly been mounted.

   You can check its logs with
     ```bash
-    make logs
+    ./template logs
     ```
   and open a shell in this background container with
     ```bash
-    make exec
+    ./template shell
     ```

-- Delete the service with
+  You can stop the container or delete it with
     ```bash
+    ./template stop
-    make down
+    ./template down
     ```

-- Run jobs in independent containers with
+- Run jobs in independent containers running the `runtime` image with
     ```bash
-    make run command="python --version"
+    ./template run your_command some_arg some_other_arg
+    ./template run python --version
     ```
   These containers start with the entrypoint then run the command you specified.
   By default, they are automatically removed after they exit.
   The not-so-nice syntax is due to `make` which is not really made to be used like this.
-  Otherwise, you can run
-    ```bash
-    docker compose -p ${COMPOSE_PROJECT} run --rm ${SERVICE} python --version
-    ```

 You should not need to override the entrypoint of the service container.
 It is necessary to install the project.